 Layang Layang is a 3 star resort built out of tropical hardwood and architecturally modelled in the traditional longhouse style.
 The resort buildings including the restaurant and Raba Raba massage centre curve around a central swimming pool, facing out towards the coral lagoon and which is a great place to unwind.
-Renovated in 2013, the resort offers you both comfort and a unique cultural perspective.
+Winner of our Dive Operator of the Year award 2016 and Asia Pacific Tourism & Travel Award for Best Marine Island Resort, the property offers guests both comfort and a unique cultural perspective.

 Easily the biggest drawcard for this island, is the world famous and enthralling encounters with schools of scalloped hammerhead sharks in its surrounding waters.
 Being lucky enough to watch a big school of hammerheads glide by is an experience that will live with you for a very long time, and makes the whole journey worthwhile.